What does a database administrator do?

 Perform SQL Database administration including software installations/configurations.

-Most database administrators list "customer service," "linux," and "microsoft sql server" as skills on their resumes.
-We go into more details on the most important database administrator responsibilities here:
+Most database administrators use their skills in "customer service," "linux," and "microsoft sql server" to do their jobs.
+You can find more detail on essential database administrator responsibilities here:

 A structured query language (SQL) server developer is a specialist who is tasked to develop and maintain systems to store, organize, and access databases.
 With their experience in data architect and management, SQL server developers can develop and scale SQL databases based on the needs of their organization.
 They conduct troubleshooting in databases which involve data validation and extensive testing to ensure that the end user's specifications are met.
 They are also involved in the maintenance of the organization's server.

-There are some key differences in responsibilities as well.
-For example, a database administrator responsibilities require skills like "customer service," "linux," "dba," and "troubleshoot."
+There are some key differences in the responsibilities of each position.
+For example, database administrator responsibilities require skills like "customer service," "linux," "dba," and "troubleshoot."
 Meanwhile a typical sql server developer has skills in areas such as "sql server analysis," "ssis packages," "ssas," and "c #."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 An SQL developer is responsible for designing database systems for storing and accessing business information.
 SQL developers incorporate a high-level of data management and technical knowledge to ensure the safety and security of the systems, preventing unauthorized access that may put the company's reputation in jeopardy.
 They evaluate the network infrastructure, run multiple diagnostic tests, and update the information security systems for optimal performance and efficient navigation.
 An SQL developer must have excellent skills in programming languages, data engineering, and software management to handle the complexities of system commands and data validation.

-But both careers also use different skills, according to real database administrator resumes.
-While database administrator responsibilities can utilize skills like "customer service," "linux," "troubleshoot," and "database administration," some sql developers use skills like "sql server analysis," "ssis packages," "c # .net," and "javascript."
+Each career also uses different skills, according to real database administrator resumes.
+While database administrator responsibilities can utilize skills like "customer service," "linux," "troubleshoot," and "database administration," sql developers use skills like "sql server analysis," "ssis packages," "c # .net," and "javascript."

 A tableau developer is responsible for creating data visualization solutions to enhance business processes.
 You will perform varied duties and responsibilities that may include preparing Tableau dashboard reports, creating business intelligence reports, and working closely with developers.
 Other tasks that you will likely perform are creating tools to effectively store data within the organization, conducting unit tests and developing database queries, and developing technical documentation.
 As a tableau developer, you will also conduct testing and troubleshooting systems and assisting non-technical staff in interpreting data.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from database administrator resumes include skills like "customer service," "linux," "dba," and "troubleshoot," whereas a tableau developer might be skilled in "tableau dashboards," "visualization," "tableau server," and "tableau desktop. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from database administrator resumes include skills like "customer service," "linux," "dba," and "troubleshoot," whereas a tableau developer is more likely to list skills in "tableau dashboards," "visualization," "tableau server," and "tableau desktop. "

 A database developer specializes in designing and creating storage programs according to a client's needs.
 Their responsibilities revolve around meeting with clients to discuss their preferences and requirements, coordinating with other teams, identifying errors or inconsistencies by conducting regular maintenance tests, and monitoring its performance to ensure smooth workflow.
 A database developer may also respond to inquiries and concerns, provide corrective measures, produce instructional materials for the database users, and develop strategies to keep the data safe and secure.